How People are Preparing for Upcoming Road Trips

 Taking a break every two hours to get out of your car and walk around will help to keep your body flexible and prevent stress and tiredness from the long ride.
 Regularly taking breaks throughout your trip may also be necessary if you are staying properly hydrated.

-A successful road trip may also require practicing good posture while in the car – this practice can be done at any time no matter the length of your trip.
+A successful road trips may also require practicing good posture while in the car – this practice can be done at any time no matter the length of your trip.

 - Support Your Back